-Classroom Activity 2-1: Exotic Fruit and Vegetable Tasting6
+Classroom Activity 2-1: Exotic Fruit and Vegetable Tasting4

-Key concepts: Identification of healthy foods, food habits

-Materials needed: Assorted fruits/vegetables, cut into small pieces; information about cultivation of these foods Instructions: Offer bite-size samples of common and unusual fruits and vegetables.
+Key concepts: Identification of healthy foods, food habits Class size: Any Materials needed: Assorted fruits/vegetables, cut into small pieces; information about cultivation of these foods Instructions: Offer bite-size samples of common and unusual fruits and vegetables.
 You may include kiwi, star fruit, and other less common selections.
 Set up a display featuring information about where the foods are grown and how they are prepared.

-Classroom Activity 2-2: An International Luncheon7
+Classroom Activity 2-2: An International Luncheon5